 Image source: @thrifty_abode

 Traditional boho-style interiors display a whole rainbow of colours, often all in a single room.
 But if you are looking for a more refined alternative to the whimsical haven you may see below, boho is still the right choice for you.
 If used as accents, subdued, earthy shades such as mustard yellow, terracotta and muted greens (all being on trend of late) can work wonders in achieving the modern boho-style look.
 These rooms will most probably feature white walls and minimalist backgrounds jazzed up with some quirky Boho touches.

 Wordly patterns are used deliberately throughout the space and are probably the most recognisable element of the style.
 Once multi-tonal pattern-on-pattern decorating is now becoming more purposeful and sophisticated.
 Often even monochrome.

-Decorating with rugs is the Boho thing, and you will most probably spot it everywhere around, from floors to walls.
+Decorating with rugs is the boho thing, and you will most probably spot it everywhere around, from floors to walls, especially designs such as Moroccan or Caucasian rugs.
 Ethnic and antique prints are both highly favoured.

-Great news for those looking to live more sustainably is that Boho style relies heavily on the use of natural materials such as woven fabrics, leather, bamboo and raw wood.
+Great news for those looking to live more sustainably is that boho style relies heavily on the use of natural materials such as woven fabrics, leather, bamboo, rattan and raw wood.
 The older, the better.
 But for added interest, there are always pops of metallic accents here and there.

 Image source: @mblakepope

-Like everything else with this look, Boho style furniture is textured and chic.
-The effortless drama is further highlighted with the use of different shades of woods and eccentric shapes of rattan everything from mirrors to beds.
-Furniture design is typically out of the box and favouring the 60s and 70s look.
+Like everything else with this look, boho-style furniture is textured and chic.
+The effortless drama is further highlighted with the use of different shades of wood and strange shapes of rattan everything from mirrors to beds.
+Furniture design is typically out of the box and favours the 1960s and 1970s look.
 Think peacock chairs and rattan headboards.